 |1891||R.G.
 12 / 2647|

-Woodhouse hall is a village and a parish 3 miles south-west of Worksop.
-The parish covered about 394 acres.
+Woodhouse Hall is a village and a parish 4 miles south-west of Worksop on the border with Derbyshire.
+The parish covered 303 acres.

 Year Population 1811 8 1851 8 1881 129 1901 185